hphelion/documentation/cloudos/en/120/cloudtypes.md

 * Hybrid-only cloud
 * Virtual Hybrid-only Cloud

-**Internal note:** BillG, in particular, you and JR probably want to revisit those terms and change the associated text below...
+**Internal note:** Bill, in particular, you and JR probably want to revisit those terms and change the associated text below...

 ### Private Cloud